-Are eggs bad for cholesterol?
-They can be, but other fats are worse
+Eggs aren’t bad for cholesterol: saturated and trans fats are

 While egg whites can also be a great low-cholesterol alternative, egg yolks are a good source of choline – an essential nutrient which Angelone says tends to be low in our diets.
 If you’re concerned about high cholesterol, you should talk with your doctor about the best diet for you.

-According to a 2015 review in the journal Nutrients, the debate over eggs is misguided.
+According to a 2015 review in the journal Nutrients, any debate over eggs is misguided.
 The study authors write that “an approach focused on a person’s entire dietary intake as opposed to specific foods or nutrients should be the heart of population nutrition guidelines.”

 Overall, the rest of your food intake should ultimately include vegetables, fruits, and legumes – while limiting overly processed foods, refined grains, and sugar.
 A well-balanced diet is one of the best ways to keep your cholesterol under control and avoid heart disease or stroke.

-“Heart disease is not just about how many eggs you eat,” Angeleone says.
+“Heart disease is not just about how many eggs you eat,” Angelone says.
 “A good diet has to include healthful foods and limit unhealthy foods.”

 Related stories about heart health:

+- How to calculate total cholesterol and what it means for you

-- What causes high blood pressure and how to know if you have hypertension
+- What causes high cholesterol?
+Dairy, smoking, genetics, and more

-- How to lower blood pressure with a heart-healthy diet and exercise

-- 7 of the most dangerous things that put you at risk of a heart attack

 - How to lower cholesterol with the right diet and exercise regimens